1

 Essential Duties and Responsibilities:

-• Coordinate with High School counselors and teachers to have individual
+• Coordinate with High School counselors and teachers to have individual programs present in target classrooms or student groups.

-• Communicate with Dixie Tech faculty and staff about upcoming tours or events that require their involvement.
+• Communicate with Dixie Tech faculty and staff about upcoming tours or events that will require their involvement.

-• Attend Recruiting / Marketing staff meetings.
+• Attend Student Outreach / Marketing staff meetings.

 • Communicate with team members about tours and calendar dates.

-• Ensure that students and staff are treated respectfully and equally without regard to their race, color, religion, sex, age (40 or over), national origin, disability, sexual orientation, gender identity, pregnancy, childbirth or pregnancy-related conditions, and actively promote a culture of tolerance, acceptance, and diversity on campus.
+• Ensure that students and staff are treated respectfully and equally without regard to their race, color, religion, sex, age (40 or over), national origin, disability, sexual orientation, gender identity, pregnancy, childbirth, or pregnancy-related condition.
 Report all violations immediately to HR or Student Services

 • Compliance with Dixie Tech Policies and Procedures